microsoft/AzureTrailblazerAcademy/month4/lab_aks/README.md

     code Chart.yaml
     ```

-15. Search for the `appVersion` entry and update the value so that it matches the following:
+15. Search for the `appVersion` entry and update the value so that it matches the following.
+Then save and close the editor.

     ```yaml
     appVersion: latest